deric-alchemy/matic-docs/docs/develop/network-details/access-node-alchemy.md

 ## 2. ✍️ Make Your First Request

-You can interact with Alchemy's Ethereum infrastructure provider using JSON-RPC and your [command line](https://www.computerhope.com/jargon/c/commandi.htm).
+You can interact with Alchemy's Polygon infrastructure provider using JSON-RPC and your [command line](https://www.computerhope.com/jargon/c/commandi.htm).

 For manual requests, we recommend interacting with the `JSON-RPC` via `POST` requests.
 Simply pass in the `Content-Type: application/json` header and your query as the `POST` body with the following fields: